OpherV/gitflow4idea/README.md

 ## Caveats

-While the plugin is operational and contains all basic functions (init/feature/release/hotfix), it is in its very early stages and may contains bugs.
+While the plugin is operational and contains all basic functions (init/feature/release/hotfix), it may contains bugs.
 With your help I'll be able to find and zap them all.

 ## Helping out